 California Department of Housing and Community Development (HCD)*

 The HCD provides leadership, policies and programs to preserve and expand safe and affordable housing opportunities and promote strong communities for all Californians through various programs such as the occupational licensing program, mobilehome registration and titling, factory-built housing program, and state housing program.

-California Office of Real Estate Appraisers (OREA)*
+California Bureau of Real Estate Appraisers (BREA)*

-What is OREA?
 In 1989, Title XI of the federal Financial Institutions Reform, Recovery and Enforcement Act was adopted by congress mandating states to license and certify real estate appraisers who appraise property for federally related transactions.
 The federal law was enacted as a result of the savings and loan disaster.
 In response to the federal mandate, the Real Estate Appraisers Licensing and Certification Law was enacted by the California Legislature in 1990.
 OREA was established within the Business, Transportation and Housing Agency, and charged with developing and implementing a real estate appraiser licensing and certification program compliant with the federal mandate.
 To date, OREA has received over 25,000 applications and has licensed over 18,000 real estate appraisers.
 OREA, which is entirely funded by licensing fees, is a single program comprised of two core components, licensing and enforcement.

 For any questions regarding this Web page, please contact the Legal Editor, Neil D. Kalin, Esq.
 Please be sure to include your full name, office, and your member number in your e-mail.